Blackberry Raspberry Smoothie

 Can you use fresh berries to make this smoothie?

-Can you make blackberry and raspberry smoothies in advance?
+Can you make blackberry and raspberry smoothie in advance?

-Another great way to prep this smoothie in advance is to make a smoothie freezer pack.
-Simply measure out all the ingredients (except for the protein powder, dairy free milk and nut butter) and add them to a freezer safe bag or container.
-The day you are ready to make the smoothie, add all the ingredients from the bag plus the protein powder, nut butter and dairy free milk.
+If you are usually very short on time in the morning, you can prep this smoothie in advance by making a smoothie freezer pack.
+Measure out all the ingredients (except for the protein powder, dairy free milk and nut butter) and add them to a freezer safe bag.
+When ready, add all the ingredients from the bag plus the protein powder, nut butter and dairy free milk to the blender.
 Blend and serve.

 Storing leftover smoothies